tikv/minitrace-rust/README.md

 ### Why / What's the difference compared to 'X'?

 Most tracing libraries aims to provide more features, while minitrace always prioritize performance.

-Usually minitrace only provides basic and common tracing features.
+Rather than providing a full-featured tracing library, minitrace is designed to be simple, modular and extensible.
+You can easily compose your own tracing features on top of minitrace with minimal effort.

+For a practical illustration, refer to `examples/log.rs` to learn how to integrate the widely-used `log` library and its macros with minitrace in just 10 lines of code.

 ### Will you support OpenTelemetry feature 'X'?